Exploring Frankfurt, Germany’s Urban Hub

 Ever since the early Middle Ages, when, as its name hints, Frankfurt was a good place to ford (-furt) the river, people have gathered here to trade.
 A pragmatic city, Frankfurt's decisions are based on what's good for business.
 Destroyed by WWII bombs?
 Take it as an opportunity to rebuild better than ever for commerce.

+With its forest of skyscrapers perched on the banks of the Main River, Frankfurt has been dubbed "Mainhattan" — the city leads the country in high-rises (mostly bank headquarters).
 For a commanding view over the whole cityscape, ride up to the 54th floor of the Main Tower.
 For about $10, you can enjoy the best (and only public) city viewpoint.
 (For a cheaper — but still grand — city view, nurse a drink on the Galeria Kaufhof department store's rooftop.)

 The city does have a handful of historic sights, mostly clustered near the Römerberg, the historic main square.
 This is the site of the city's first trade fairs (12th century), bank (1405), and stock exchange (1585).
 Opposite today's Town Hall is a cute row of half-timbered houses (rebuilt in 1983) that give you a good sense of what Frankfurt's center looked like before the square was destroyed in the war.
 The Frankfurt Historical Museum, nearby, is more interesting than you might expect, and features a large model of the old town as it was circa 1927.